Skip to main content

 Method:

 1. Preheat oven to 375 degrees Fahrenheit.
-Separate the asparagus into four equal portions and dress with olive oil, grated parmesan, and salt and pepper.
+Separate the asparagus into four equal portions and dress with the olive oil, grated parmesan, and salt and pepper.
 Wrap each bunch of asparagus with a slice of the prosciutto and bake for 8-10 minutes, until the asparagus is softened and the prosciutto is crispy.

-2. In a medium sauté pan, heat the olive oil over medium heat and add the raw shrimp.
-Sauté for 2 minutes on each side.
+2. In a medium saute pan, heat the olive oil over medium heat and add the raw shrimp.
+Saute for 2 minutes on each side.
 Add the shallots and roasted garlic.
 Continue to cook all ingredients until the shrimp become red in color and the center is no longer opaque.

 3. Deglaze the pan with the white wine and allow to cook for 1 minute.
 Add the butter to the pan by swirling it into the remaining liquid, creating a pan sauce.
 Finish the sauce with the juice and zest of the lemon, Italian parsley, salt, and pepper.